 by Lucas Aresin

 You might have landed on this page because you're trying to figure which side to visit first or whether to stay on the Buda or the Pest side.
 We have an article dedicated to the best areas to stay in Budapest.
 In this one we'll write about the basics, why Buda?
 Why Pest?
 Which one is the best?
-If you're looking for a Budapest FAQ, we've got you covered as well!
-To really get to know the city, check out our tours!
+If you're looking for a Budapest FAQ, site we've got you covered as well!
+To really get to know the city, check out one of our tours.

 Outsiders may not know this, but Budapest was not always Budapest.
 Before 1873, the city was, in fact, two cities: Buda and Pest.
 That sounds like an urban legend, but it is true.
 Separated by the wide river Danube, there was less contact between the two cities than you might imagine.
 In fact, the first bridge to ever connect the two was only built in 1849!

 When you look at a map, it's easy to know which part is which.
 Facing north, Buda is on your left, and Pest, is on your right, so reading from left to right we get Budapest.

 Know, there has to be some rivalry.
 Of course, there is.
 Disputes about which part of the city is the 'better' one, the more 'attractive' one, simply: Which part of Buda is for you?
 In an effort to put this issue to rest, we're looking at some basic elements of Budapest, trying to figure out which one's are superior.

 Nothing makes these two parts of the city more different than the terrain.
 While Buda is mostly hills and cliffs, tunnels and stairs, Pest is flat as a pancake.